 Particular pressure is growing on our freshwater systems, where water abstraction, hydro power generation, large irrigation systems and farm intensification are all major risks to water quality and therefore threaten to erode our outstanding wilderness trout fishing.
 I support the conservation of New Zealand’s precious waterways and I encourage fellow anglers to take an active interest.

-The Parliamentary Commissioner for the Environment Dr. Jan Wright clearly identified the risks ahead for New Zealand in her excellent report – ‘Water Quality in New Zealand: Understanding the Science.’
+The former Parliamentary Commissioner for the Environment Dr. Jan Wright clearly identified the risks ahead for New Zealand in her excellent report – ‘Water Quality in New Zealand: Understanding the Science.’
 The report adopts a plain English approach, helping clarify what the problem is, how it’s occurring and where.
 You can see a clip of Dr Wright introducing the report as well as download a copy of the report from the PCE website >

 In October 2015 The Ministry for the Environment and Statistics New Zealand released a report entitled ‘Environment Aotearoa 2015′ which according to the Secretary for the Environment Vicky Robertson “provides a candid view showing where things are improving and where our environment is under pressure.”
 While many indicators are positive the same is not the case for the quality of fresh water in many of our rivers – read more>